 If you’re interested, but it still seems a little overwhelming, invite another FF player to run your team with you.
 This can be a great way to jump in without overcommitting yourself or dropping the ball on your leaguemates.

 Give Me More!

 To get the full dynasty experience is to network with other players.
-Twitter & Reddit both have thriving dynasty communities, places you can meet other players who love fantasy as much as you do.
+Twitter, Reddit, and our Discord have thriving dynasty communities, places you can meet other players who love fantasy as much as you do.
 There are endless conversations on player evaluations, trades, actual NFL football, and so on; it’s a blast if this is your hobby, and the Twitter community, in particular, is incredibly welcoming to new folks and new voices.
 Just, you know, it’s Twitter, so there’s obviously humans out there that aren’t so nice as well; don’t mind them.